 Exploring Puglia by car is an easy way to get about and see not only the delightful Italian countryside but also Puglian towns with their beautiful architecture and squares with coffee shops and gelato stops.
 My favourites were:

-Alberobello: This trulli town is a must visit while in Puglia, a UNESCO World Heritage Site, 1500 trullo buildings adorn the hillside here and really are a sight like no other.
+Alberobello: This trulli town is a must visit while in Puglia, a UNESCO World Heritage Site, 1500 trullo buildings adorn the hillside and really are a sight like no other.
 White washed stone and dome-shaped roofs with colourful flowers in hanging baskets make for a pretty picture.
-Strolling the streets its clear to see why this is such a popular spot.
-Souvenir shops, restaurants and wine bars are all waiting to be discovered inside but I just loved taking in the beautiful architecture, for more on my day in Alberobello click here: Exploring the trulli town of Alberobello.
+Strolling the streets it’s clear to see why this is such a popular spot.
+Souvenir shops, restaurants and wine bars are all waiting to be discovered inside but I just loved taking in the beautiful architecture.
+For more on my day in Alberobello click here: Exploring the trulli town of Alberobello.